 The SEC is seeking injunctive relief, disgorgement of ill-gotten gains, and monetary penalties.
 Further proceedings are anticipated in the Federal District Court for the Eastern District of California.

-If you invested with Loomis Wealth Solutions, LLC, Lismas Financial Services, LLC, Lawrence “Lee” Loomis and/or John Hagener, or are the victim of some other type of investment fraud, the Law Offices of Keith L. Miller, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
+If you invested with Loomis Wealth Solutions, LLC, Lismas Financial Services, LLC, Lawrence “Lee” Loomis and/or John Hagener, or are the victim of some other type of investment fraud, the Law Offices of the attorney, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
 The firm will take a fee only if we are successful in recovering your assets.

 , or .